neochen-aws/CSV-to-JSON-ETL-by-S3-event-notification/README.md

     	Key=jsonkey
     )
 ```
+4. click save, you can test the lambda by creating a test event that use the s3 event notification format, please refer to [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html)

 ## S3 event notification configuration
 1. in s3 console, select your bucket and select 'propoties'
 2. in 'event' click add notification